Radio, TV, Hotels, Restaurants, Clubs, Lounges, TELCOs, DSPs, Concert Promoters, Event Venues, Ad Agencies, Supermarkets & MORE

-Does your business or establishment play music in public?
-If so, that makes you a Music User!
+Do you play music in a public or commercial setting?
+Does your business establishment or facility use music publicly?
+If yes, that makes you a Music User!

 ABOUT MUSIC USERS

-COSON helps music creators by licensing their works and collecting licence fees from music users, and these fees are then paid to the creators as royalties!
-The fees differ depending on what you use the music for.
+COSON helps music creators by licensing their works and collecting licence fees from music users like you, and these fees are then paid to the creators as royalties!
+The licensing fees differ depending on what you use the music for.

 WHAT IS MUSIC LICENCE?